EBI-Metagenomics/kegg-pathways-completeness-tool/README.md

 This repository contains a set of pre-generated files.
 Modules information files can be found in **[pathways_data](kegg_pathways_completeness/pathways_data)**.
 The repository also contains pre-parsed module pathways into graphs format.
 In order to generate graphs all pathways were parsed with the NetworkX library.
 The graph for every module is shown in .png format in [png folder](kegg_pathways_completeness/graphs/png) and .dot format in [dots folder](kegg_pathways_completeness/graphs/dots).
 Pathway and weights of each KO can be easily checked with the .png image.

 **In order to run a tool there is no need to re-generate those files again.**

-All [graphs re-generation instructions](kegg_pathways_completeness/graphs/README.md) and [module pathways info re-generation commands](kegg_pathways_completeness/pathways_data/README.md) are provided for updates and understanding a process.
+All [module pathways info re-generation commands](kegg_pathways_completeness/pathways_data/README.md) and [graphs re-generation instructions](kegg_pathways_completeness/graphs/README.md) are also provided for updates and understanding a process.

 _modules information:_